|

 Dear colleague,

-Can microbes be valuable for us instead of only giving us unpleasant infections or diseases?
-Well, the answer is yes!
 Find out their advantages, the potential future treatments of Alzheimer’s disease, and how we keep our VIB family (re)connected.
 Happy reading!

 Kind regards,